OneLocal Booking Dashboard

 Section 04

-The mobile experience was designed for quick, on-the-go booking.
+I designed the mobile experience for quick, on-the-go booking.
 Most customers were already used to doing everything from their phone, so the flow focuses on a small number of clear steps: choose what you need, see when it's available, and confirm.
 Each screen keeps the layout focused and familiar, so booking an appointment feels fast and lightweight instead of like filling out a long form.

 Section 05

-On desktop, the same journey is adapted to a larger canvas, giving customers a bit more room to review details before confirming.
+On desktop, the same journey opens up to a larger canvas, giving customers more room to review details before confirming.
 The steps stay consistent with mobile: select a service, pick a time, add your information, and finish.
 The layout makes it easier to scan, compare options, and feel confident about the booking from start to finish.

 Section 06

-Every booking triggered a matching transactional email, designed with the same clarity and lightness as the product itself.
+I paired every booking step with a matching transactional email, built with the same clarity as the product itself.
 Four core templates cover the full lifecycle of a booking.

 Section 07

-Because this product was white labeled, it needed to adapt to any partner's brand tone and colors.
+Because LocalVisits was white-label, it had to adapt to any partner's brand and colors.
 We set default styles that felt clean and modern, and during onboarding, our account managers selected colors with partners so the product felt like a natural extension of each business.
 No complicated theme system, just thoughtful styling that worked for everything from beauty salons to auto shops.

 EXAMPLE PARTNER